borispovod/crypti-dapps-docs/README.md

 As a result of this, you can only run master nodes in production on Linux machines.
 Mac OS X and Windows machines are restricted to the development of dapps only.

 When Crypti launches a new Dapp, it launches a new NodeJS process, secured by [Seccomp](https://en.wikipedia.org/wiki/Seccomp) and communicates with Crypti via a [Named Pipe](https://en.wikipedia.org/wiki/Named_pipe).
+Providing a safe execution environment for dapps to operate within.

-**NOTE:** Taking into consideration how named pipes have their limitations.
+**NOTE:** Taking into consideration how named pipes have their known limitations.
 We have made signifcant efforts to ensure no limit is imposed on the message size.

 ### Forging